barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

-If the amount of gold spent is more than the PC has, and the party cannot (or won't) cover it, the PC is now in debt to someone nefarious and must also roll for a mishap.
+If the amount of gold spent is more than the PC has, and the party cannot (or won't) cover it, the PC is now in debt to someone nefarious and must Save vs Poison or roll for a mishap.

 If the die result is higher than the PC's level, they must roll for a mishap.

-#### Mishaps (1d20)
+#### Mishaps (3d6)

+3. **Get in way over your head and pray for salvation.**  God listens, and now you're under the effects of a quest spell.
+4. **Wake up in the forest.** GM secretly rolls to determine which adjacent hex you end up in.
+5. **Late-night caterwauling.** Unable to speak coherently for 3 1d3 days, this prevents spellcasting.
+6. **Minor misunderstanding with local authorities.**  Check CHA: on success, pay a fine of 2d6 * 25 gold; on failure (or inability to pay the fine), 1d6 days in prison.
+7. **Insult local person of rank.**  Check CHA: on success, they are amenable to some sort of apology and reparations.
+8. **Gambling losses.**  Roll the dice as if you caroused again to see how much is lost (no additional XP).
+9. **Gain local reputation as the life of the party.**  Check CHA: on failure, all future carousing in this settlement costs double due to hangers-on.
+10. **Hangover.**  First day of adventuring is at -2 to all rolls.
+Casters must roll Int or Wis checks with each spell to avoid casting failure.
-1. **Make a fool of yourself in public.**  Gain no XP.
+11. **Make a fool of yourself in public.**  Gain half XP.
 Check CHA or gain reputation in this settlement as a drunken lout.
-2. **Involved in random brawl.**  Check STR or lose d3 HP.
+12. **Involved in random brawl.**  Check STR or lose d6 HP (to a minimum of 1).
-3. **Minor misunderstanding with local authorities.**  Check CHA: on success, pay a fine of 2d6 * 25 gold; on failure (or inability to pay the fine), 1d6 days in prison.
-4. **Romantic entanglement.**  Check WIS to avoid nuptials.
-   Otherwise: 1--3 scorned lover; 4--6 angered parents.
-5. **Gambling losses.**  Roll the dice as if you caroused again to see how much is lost (no additional XP).
-6. **Gain local reputation as the life of the party.**  Check CHA: on failure, all future carousing in this settlement costs double due to hangers-on.
-7. **Insult local person of rank.**  Check CHA: on success, they are amenable to some sort of apology and reparations.
-8. **Venereal disease.**  Check CON or contract a venereal disease.
-9. **New tattoo.**  1--3 it's actually pretty cool; 4 it's lame; 5 it
-   could have been cool, but something is goofed up or misspelled; 6 it says something insulting, stupid, or crude in an unknown language.
-10. **Beaten and robbed.**  Lose all your personal effects, and are reduced to half HP.
-11. **Gambling binge.**  Lose all your gold, gems, jewellery.
+13. **Gambling binge.**   Lose all your gold, gems, jewellery.
 Check WIS for each magic item in your possession: on failure, it is gone.
-12. **Hangover.**  -2 penalty to attack rolls and saving throws for the next day.
-13. **Target of lewd advances turns out to be a witch.**  Save versus spells or be turned into a pig.
-14. **Initiated into some sort of secret society or weird cult.**
-    Check INT to remember the signs and passes.
-15. **Invested in a "sure-fire" scheme.**  Lose all spare cash (3-in-6 chance of all gems and jewellery too).
-1--4 it's bogus; 5 it's bogus and the authorities think you're in on it; 6 it's a winner, returns investment and d% profits in 3d4 months.
-16. **Wake up stark naked in a random local building.**  1--3 the inhabitants aren;t happy; 4--6 they smile and thank you for stopping by.
+14. **Whisked away to Fairy.** Consult the A Night in Fairy table.
+15. **Beaten and robbed.** Lose all your gold, gems, jewellery, and are reduced to half hit points.
-17. **Major misunderstanding with local authorities.**  Imprisoned until fines and bribes totalling 1d6 * 1000 gold paid.
+16. **Major misunderstanding with local authorities.**  Imprisoned until fines and bribes totalling 1d6 * 1000 gold paid.
 All weapons, armour, and magic items confiscated.
-18. **Fall head-over-heels in love.**  5-in-6 chance your beloved is already married.
+17. **Wake up in the forest.** GM secretly rolls to determine which adjacent hex you end up in.
-19. **Get in way over your head and pray for salvation.**  God listens, and now you're under the effects of a quest spell.
+18. **Get in way over your head and pray for salvation.**  God listens, and now you're under the effects of a quest spell.

-20. **Accidentally start a fire!**  Roll 1d6: 1--2 burn down your favourite inn; 3--4 some other den of ill repute reduced to ash;
-    5--6 a big chunk of town goes up in smoke.
-Roll 1d6 again: 1--2 nobody knows it was you; 3--4 your fellow carousers know you did it; 5 someone else knows; 6 everyone knows.
+#### A Night in Fairy (1d12)

+1. **Diuthurna** (Duke Mai-Fleur)
+   - 1 to 3: +2 to Hunting rolls for 1 week.
+Yield is doubled.
+   - 4 to 6: Marked by the Duke.
+Penalty to interaction with his servants.
+2. **Hypnagogia** (Duke Who Cherishes Dreams)
+   - 1 to 3: Gain a Trinket.
+   - 4 to 6: Fall into an unwakeable sleep for 1d3 days.
+3. **Whyforth** (Earl of Yellow)
+   - 1 to 3: Teleport to Prigwort in 1d8-1 days.
+   - 4 to 6: Exile from Prigwort for 1 month unless double Carousing value is gifted to the Earl.
+4. **Whyforth** (Earl of Yellow)
+5. **Goblinhold** (Goblin King
+   - 1 to 3: Gain a Trinket.
+   - 4 to 6: 1d4+1 children are taken by the Goblin King.
+6. **Baths of Astralon** (Hag Thorn-Rosy)
+   - 1 to 3: +1 to random stat.
+   - 4 to 6: -1 to random stat.
+7. **Baths of Astralon** (Hag Thorn-Rosy)
+8. **Gladding-Gloam** (Lord Gladhand)
+   - 1 to 3: +2 to all plant-related rolls for 1 week.
+   - 4 to 6: Visible plant growth on body.
+9. **Blossom Fields** (Princess Andromethia)
+   - 1 to 3: Gain 1d10 temporary HP.
+   - 4 to 6: Unwilling to leave the realm for 1d6 days.
+10. **Blossom Fields** (Princess Andromethia)
+11. **Tallowspire** (Queen-King Hathor)
+    - 1 to 3: Cast *Charm Person* once within 1 week.
+Victim has -1 to the saving throw.
+    - 4 to 6: Contract a venereal disease/
+12. **Absynthe** (Queen of Blackbirds)
+    - 1 to 3: Summon the Queen's Barge anywhere along the Lower Hameth within 1 week.
+Safe passage to any hex along its route, instantaneously.
+    - 4 to 6: Only offal and viscera can be stomached for 1 week, other food is repulsive and provides no sustenance.

 Resources